piotrekDo/planning-angular/README.md

 ## Adding new data

 You can add new data in their respective views.
 So to register new carrier, simply view the 'carriers' tab.
 From ' tautliners' you can add new organization's tautliner only.
 If you wish to add another trailer or truck, or driver you have to do this within related carrier view- from there select desired action from action list.
+Simply because neither trucks, trailers on drivers should be carrier-less.

+## Deleting data

+In order to delete any record your account should have role of *MODERATOR*.
+Deleting records takes in relative view.
+You can also delete organizations' tautliners from 'tautliner view'.

+## Trucks View

+Might be substitute to 'main view', offers dynamic search engine.
+You can tam space if any search tab to see empty rows.
+For example if you wish to see which trucks doesn't have drivers simply enter space in 'Drivers' tab